Alexander C. McClurg: Early life

-Alexander Caldwell McClurg was born in Philadelphia, Pennsylvania, on September 9, 1832, but was raised in Pittsburgh, Pennsylvania.
+Alexander Caldwell McClurg was born in Philadelphia, Pennsylvania, on September 9, 1832, but was raised in Pittsburgh.
 His father, Alex McClurg, built the Fort Pitt Foundry in Pittsburgh.
 McClurg graduated from Miami University in Oxford, Ohio.
 He then studied law under Walter H. Lowrie, the Chief Justice of the Pennsylvania Supreme Court.
 However, McClurg's declining health caused him to stop the pursuit of law and he instead turned to mercantile pursuits.
 He moved to Chicago, Illinois, in 1859 and joined the book-house of S. C. Griggs & Co., the leading house in the city.

 Civil War

 Upon the outbreak of the Civil War, McClurg enlisted as a private in Company D of the 16th Regiment Illinois State Militia.
 However, the regiment was deemed unnecessary and it was disbanded after a few months.
 McClurg briefly returned to S. C. Griggs & Co. before enlisting after a second call for troops.
 McClurg helped to raise a regiment called the Crosby Guards, which were merged into the 88th Illinois Volunteer Infantry Regiment, also known as the Second Chicago Board of Trade Regiment.
 McClurg was named a captain under Col. Francis Trowbridge Sherman.
 Within a month, the regiment saw action at the Battle of Perryville.

 When the regiment arrived at Nashville, Tennessee, McClurg was named a judge advocate of a general court martial.
 When Major General Alexander McDowell McCook noticed McClurg's skill in the proceedings, he named McClurg his acting assistant adjutant general.
 McClurg assisted with planning the Tullahoma Campaign.
 Following a command reorganization following the Battle of Chickamauga, McClurg was reassigned to the staffs of Philip Sheridan, George Henry Thomas, and Absalom Baird.
-Baird named McClurg his adjutant general, assisting with the Chattanooga Campaign.
+Baird named McClurg his adjutant general, assisting with the Chattanooga campaign.

-On April 14, 1864, he was named adjutant general to John M. Palmer, assisting with the Atlanta Campaign.
+On April 14, 1864, he was named adjutant general to John M. Palmer, assisting with the Atlanta campaign.
 After Palmer resigned his post, Major General Jefferson C. Davis requested the services of McClurg as adjutant general and Chief of Staff of XIV Corps and promoted to lieutenant colonel.
 With the war winding down, Major General George Stoneman offered McClurg a similar position with the Army of the Tennessee, but McClurg refused.
 On September 18, 1865, he was breveted brigadier general.